jaystack/functionly-doc/email.md

 ## Solution: [functionly](https://www.npmjs.com/package/functionly)

-We've been working on a solution for a while, especially after realizing these limitations.
-[Functionly](https://www.npmjs.com/package/functionly) brings the functional approach even to NodeJS hosted and serverless conventional microservices, and it solves the limitations above.
+We've been working on a remedy for a while, especially after realizing these limitations.
+We created [Functionly](https://www.npmjs.com/package/functionly) a library, that brings the functional approach to both serverless _and_ to conventional NodeJS hosted microservices solutions, and it solves the limitations above.
 You can read more [here](https://github.com/jaystack/functionly-doc/blob/master/wut.md).